fansantosufpe/Network-Analisis/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Introduction to Brain Newtork's with Python description : In this chapter we will get in touch with the Brain network that are freely available at human connectome project attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf